trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    ```bash
    octez-client rpc get /chains/main/blocks/head/context/constants | jq | grep minimal_block_delay
    ```

+   You may need to install the `jq` program to run these commands.

 1. Using the values from the responses, calculate the attestation rights delay in seconds.
 For example, if `consensus_rights_delay` is 3, `blocks_per_cycle` is 12,288, and `minimal_block_delay` is 5, a new baker receives attestation rights after a delay of 307,200 seconds.